oacs/notes/sources/Folders or Links? The key to both is A.C.C.E.S.S..md

 ---
-zotero-key: ZNC8UTMI
+id: "Folders or Links?
+The key to both is A.C.C.E.S.S."
+aliases:
+  - "Bibliography"
+tags: []
-citekey: linkingyourthinkingFoldersLinksKey2022a
+citekey: "linkingyourthinkingFoldersLinksKey2022a"
 title:
-  - Folders or Links?
-The key to both is A.C.C.E.S.S.
+  - "Folders or Links?
+The key to both is A.C.C.E.S.S."
+zotero-key: "ZNC8UTMI"
 ---
 Date [07-05-2023]
 Tags: #📙